Grismund/discord-bot-workshop/README.md

 ### 👨‍💻 Work on Your Bot

-- You have some boilerplate code in the `tutorial-bot.js` file.
+- You have some boilerplate code in the `tutorial/tutorial-bot.js` file.
 - Run it in node: `node .`
 - Check that your Bot is now online.

   ![bot online](/img/bot-online.png)

-- Say someting to your bot!
+- Say something to your bot!
 If something goes wrong, have `Ctrl + C` ready to quit your Node session. 😉
   - As you can see, Discord.js allows you to easily read what is going on in the chat conversation when we pass `message` into the `messageCreate` event listener.
 We can see the `message.author` or read the `.message.content` and we can `message.reply` with a string.
 The rest of the tutorial is in the code.

 You're going to:
-- [ ] Keep your bot from replying to it's own Discord message creations.
+- [ ] Keep your bot from replying to its own Discord message creations.
 - [ ] Work through a function which takes your Discord input, creates a POST request to OpenAI with it, and returns OpenAI's response.
 - [ ] Send OpenAI's response back to the Discord chat window.